Thursday, July 24, 2014

 and helpless disenchantment,

-this film is a very realistic tale of three young emigrants from Guatemala on a quest of “The American Dream.”
-The dream crashes into the harsh reality of what migrants have to confront using real people into this fictional story.
+This film is a very realistic tale of three young emigrants from Guatemala on a quest for "The American Dream."
+The dream crashes into the harsh reality migrants must confront, using real people in this fictional story.

-The film comes across as a documentary thanks to the visuals and humanism, exposing the enormous problem that we deny solved.
+The film comes across as a documentary thanks to the visuals and humanism, exposing the enormous problem that we deny solving.

 More than 60 awards around the globe